bonomani/devmon/docs/USING.md

 DEVMON:thresh(foo;opt1;r:80,foo;opt2;r:90)
 ```

-Thresholds can be numeric or non-numeric, with non-numeric thresholds treated as regular expressions.
+Thresholds can be numeric or non-numeric, with non-numeric thresholds treated as **regular expressions**.

 ### except()